 There are many products we use regularly in the home which are damaging to our health.
-Clearing out the chemical cupboard doesn’t mean your home can’t be clean.
-We eliminated almost every household chemical and those my husband insists on using are used sparingly on occasion.
-Here’s what we changed:
+Clearing out the chemical cupboard doesn't mean your home won't be clean.
+We eliminated almost every household chemical and those my husband insists on using we use sparingly on occasion.
+Here's what we changed:

 - Laundry detergent - find out why they suck and how we fell in love with the humble soap nut in this post.

 - Cleaning products - we use mainly a mixture of white vinegar, bicarbonate of soda, essential oils and filtered water for all our cleaning needs.